moj-analytical-services/writing_functions_in_r/README.md

 Let’s say we want to produce some plots, and want them all to have the same style.
 We can define the style of the plot in a function, then we only have to change the styling in one place if it needs changing.
-Here we’ve gone for a line chart with `ggplot2`’s classic theme.
+This function plots a breakdown of the number of prosecutions over time, with a default breakdown option of `"offence_type"`, and the plot is a line chart with `ggplot2`’s classic theme:

 ``` r
 prosecutions_graph <- function(df, breakdown = "offence_type"){